 The following videos, produced by US Holocaust Memorial Museum educators and historians, provide guidance on how to teach about the Holocaust.
-The videos explain Museum-created resources for educators and how to use them with students.
-Those resources include classroom-ready lessons and digital learning tools.
+The videos introduce Museum-created classroom-ready lessons and digital learning tools for educators and illustrate how to use them with students.
 The videos also cover guidelines for teaching about the Holocaust, appropriate pedagogy, and classroom strategies.

 Video length: 6 minutes